dgfitch/Plort/README.markdown

 ### Plot

-The game state: a set of StatePoints, their interconnections, and their PlotPoints for determining state changes.
+The game state: a set of interconnected StatePoints.

 ### StatePoint